EvasiveJosh/Golf-Game/README.md

 # TODO

-1. Fix the volume slider, so that when you enter general settings menu, volume is set to what the current volume level is.
-2. Ball physics updating and drawing needs an overhaul.
+1. Ball physics updating and drawing needs an overhaul.
 As of now, it breaks on any other resolution other than 720p.
 Class needs to incorporate sst functions.
+2. Overhaul the screen settings to use the new userSettings class

 # Golf-Game